vragarsha/Projects/README.md

 # Code Sample

 ## Front-end

-Contains some of the work i have developed as an intern
+Sample UI work for scheduling and data trends using d3 libraries

+## Contactlist Application

+MEAN stack interactive contacts list application while getting on speed with angularjs

 ## ConsignmentShopUi

-A simple vendor and item using windows form application
+A simple vendor and item using windows form application using C#

-## Contactlistapp

-MEAN stack interactive contacts list application

 ## MovieFlix